What Is A Slushie?

 Although we think we use the best machine in the world, (the mighty BUNN, as we call it!) we still think there is room for improvement.
 Most of our improvement ideas are about making the machines easier to use and maintain, and cheaper to run.

 Have you got an idea - or two! - that you think would improve things?
-Yes?! .. then please, email us - you could help to create Slushie History!
+Yes?! .. then please, phone us or email us - you could help to create Slushie History!